JuneCxe/GAFL5320/README.md

 ## How to Use This Repository
 1. Download the relevant `.dta` files.
-2. Open Stata and run the `.do` files in order.
+2. Open RStudio and run the `.R` files in order.
 3. Use the variable dictionaries (`.xlsx`) for reference while analyzing data.

 If you have any questions, feel free to reach out!